Aizhan1202/YOLO-ISIC-melanoma-detection/README.md

 To prevent the model from converging in bad local minima, I wrote learning rate scheduler function, which reduces the learning rate after some number of epochs.
 I was able to train only 30 epochs due to Google Colab limitations, and the learning rate is first 0.1, from epoch#10 it’s 0.01, and from epoch#20 it’s 0.001.
 You can find all the model components, loss function, and learning rate scheduler in modules.py file
 #### Running prediction with saved model
 After training I saved the whole model into saved_model directory to be able to perform object detection without training the model again.
 The code for initializing saved model and predicting examples is located in predict.py file.
-You can run it to see how what results the model gives
+You can run it to see how what results the model gives.
+Saved model directory was too big to load into github, so I uploaded the test file with the link to download the saved model
 ### Results
 Unfortunately, I didn’t get satisfying results by this time.
 The first problem is that training loss fluctuated, and the validation loss did not change during training, and consequently, I got bad prediction results.
 After analyzing my code, I came to a decision, that these mistakes are due to bad loss function.
 Hopefully, I will be able to deal with these mistakes in my further work.